ArduPilot/ardupilot_wiki/common/source/docs/common-ads-b-receiver.rst

 You will need to reboot your board after making those changes.

+To enable streaming the ADSB data to the GCS you'll want to check your StreamRate param.
+In some cases it is already set but it's good to check.
+These rates are adjustable per telemetry like in the case of having both a high-bandwidth and a low-bandwitdh link attached.
+The param to adjust the rate would depend on which one your GCS is connected to.
+In most cases, it is telem1.

+-  :ref:`SR1_ADSB <SR1_ADSB>` 5 (meaning 5Hz)

 Once operational aircraft within about 50km should appear on the ground station map.